-Rethinking JD-Resume Matching: The Shift from Keywords Matching to AI
+Rethinking JD-Resume Matching: The Shift from Keyword Matching to AI

 Why Traditional Keyword Matching Falls Short